Anxiety & Perfectionism Therapy in Wauwatosa & Online

 And after every social interaction, you replay conversations over and over in your head, analyzing what mistakes you made and what you could’ve done or said differently.

-You seem to either be worried about the future or focused on the “what ifs” in every situation, or you get stuck in the past
+You seem to be worried about the future, focused on the “what ifs” in every situation, or you get stuck in the past

-Constant rumination and overthinking seems to be your default setting, and you’re feeling stuck.
+Constant rumination and overthinking seem to be your default setting, and you’re feeling stuck.

-But I want you to know that you’re not alone and there’s a reason your brain is thinking non-stop.
+Whatever it is for you, I want you to know that you’re not alone and I can help.

 You Are Not Alone!
 Anxiety is Common Among Women.